 Relational databases were first developed in the 1970s and their underlying architecture remains largely unchanged even though the nature of applications, how they are deployed and their role in business have evolved dramatically.
 Modern software development is highly iterative and requires flexibility.
 Relational databases were not built to support the volume, variety and velocity of data being generated today, hindering application performance and developer productivity.
 In a relational database environment, developers are often required to spend significant time fixing and maintaining the linkages between modern applications and the rigid database structures that are inherent in relational offerings.
 Further, relational databases were built before cloud computing was popularized and were not designed for "always-on" globally distributed deployments.
 These factors have left developers and their organizations in need of more agile and effective database alternatives.
 A number of non-relational database alternatives, sometimes called NoSQL, have attempted to address the limitations of relational databases, but they have not achieved widespread developer mindshare and marketplace adoption.
+Based on DB-Engines' rankings, we have been the leading modern database by popularity worldwide since 2013.
+When we refer to a modern database, we are referring to a database that was originally commercialized after the year 2000 and that is designed for globally distributed deployments.

 Our unique platform architecture combines the best of both relational and non-relational databases.
-We believe our platform is the only modern offering that addresses the needs of organizations for performance, scalability, flexibility and reliability while maintaining the strengths of relational database offerings.
+We believe our core platform differentiation is driven by our ability to address the needs of organizations for performance, scalability, flexibility and reliability while maintaining the strengths of relational databases.
 Our document-based architecture enables developers to manage data in a more natural way, making it easy and intuitive for developers to rapidly and cost-effectively build, modernize, deploy and maintain applications, thereby increasing developer productivity.
 Customers can run our platform in any environment, depending on their operational requirements: in the cloud, on-premise or in a hybrid environment.

 We believe we have a highly differentiated business model.
-Our platform is offered under a software subscription business model, with subscription revenue accounting for 90% of our total revenue in fiscal year 2017.
+Our platform is offered under a software subscription business model, with subscription revenue accounting for 90% of our total revenue in both fiscal year 2017 and the three months ended April 30, 2017.
 To encourage developer usage, familiarity and adoption of our platform, we offer Community Server as an open source offering, analogous to a "freemium" offering.
 Community Server is a free-to-download version of our database that does not include all of the features of our commercial platform.
-This allows developers to evaluate our platform in a frictionless manner, which has contributed to our platform's popularity and driven enterprise adoption of our subscription offering.
-Our software has been downloaded over 25 million times from our website alone.
-According to DB-Engines, as of June 2017, we were the most popular modern database platform worldwide.
+Our Community Server offering may be downloaded multiple times by an individual user prior to any subsequent subscription purchase.
+This allows developers to evaluate our platform in a frictionless manner, which we believe has contributed to our platform's popularity and driven enterprise adoption of our subscription offering.
+Our software has been downloaded from our website over 30 million times since February 2009 and over 10 million times in the last 12 months alone.
 We provide our platform under a licensing model that protects our intellectual property and supports our software subscription business model.